tjohnston-softdev/worklink-database/data-dict.md

 ## CulturalBackground

 This table stores a hard-coded list of cultural backgrounds that support workers can select as being a part of.
 This is not necessarily the same thing as spoken language.
 It simply indicates what culture they identify with.
+Cultural backgrounds can be used as criteria when searching for support workers.

 Since cultural background is subjective, this version of the database only includes generic, geographical-based cultures such as 'West European'.
 There are also distinct list items for Indigenous Australian cultures.
 An 'Other' option has been included in case the user identifies as a culture not covered by the list.